bacionejs/byte-armada/README.md

 ---

 Two modes:
-- Player vs. Computer
+- Single Player
-- Player vs. Player
+- Player versus Player (1v1)

-For PvP, just long-press the intro screen and scan each other's phone, but it's only supported on Android Chrome and both players must be on the same wifi.
+For 1v1, just long-press the intro screen and scan each other's phone, but it's only supported on Android Chrome and both players must be on the same wifi.

 ---